Nianca-Chetty103/giftApp/README.md

 A warm, elegant web app that generates personalised gift ideas using AI.
 Choose between **Thoughtful** (handwritten notes, keepsakes, experiences) or **Convenient** (ready-to-buy) gifts.

+## How it benefits the community
+well I wasn't very good with picking gifts myself, Taking unless amounts of time to think about a gift and still be thinking about gift the day before you need one.
+So decided to make it a little more simplier.

+## What I Improved
+- improved my skills for JavaScript and php coding.
+- improving my idea of a good aesthetic when it comes to coding the frontend.

 ---

 ## Project Structure